AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 Modules requested within a top-level register will be presented as sub-registers of the Top-Level Register.
 Management of such is the responsibility of the Top-Level Register's manager - the original *Submitting Organisation* who was allocated the IRI for it, not the AGLDWG.

 #### 8.3.1.
 Top-Level Register IRI pattern
-The pattern for allocating Top-Level Register IRIs is:
+The pattern for allocating Top-Level Register PIDs is:

 ```
 register-IRI = "https://linked.data.gov.au/" register-id "/"